Tsuk1ko/nhentai-helper/README.md

   - `{{pretty}}` - English simple title of manga
   - `{{id}}` - Gallery ID
   - `{{pages}}` - Number of pages
+  - `{{artist}}` - Artist tags of manga
+    - Maximum number: The default is `3`, exceeding will become "various".
+Can be modify in settings. `0` means infinity.
+    - Separator: The default is `, `.
+Can be modify in settings.
 - **Compression level**
   Accept a numer in `0-9`, default is `0`.
   `0` means "no compression", `1` means "best speed", `9` means "best compression".